G. D. Spradlin

 Gervase Duan Spradlin (August 31, 1920 – July 24, 2011) was an American actor, attorney, and businessman.
-Known for his distinctive accent and voice, he often played devious authority figures.
-He is credited in over 70 television and film productions, and performed with actors such as Robby Benson, Marlon Brando, Al Pacino, James Garner, Charlton Heston, George C. Scott, and Johnny Depp.
+Known for his distinctive accent and voice, he often played devious authority figures or high ranking military officers.
+He is credited in over 70 television and film productions, and performed with actors such as Robby Benson, Marlon Brando, Al Pacino, James Garner, Charlton Heston, George C. Scott, Martin Sheen, and Johnny Depp.
+One of his best known roles was that of Senator Pat Geary in The Godfather Part II.

 Early life

-Spradlin was born on August 31, 1920 in Pauls Valley, Oklahoma.
+Spradlin was born on August 31, 1920, in Pauls Valley, Oklahoma.
 His parents both worked as schoolteachers.
 Spradlin obtained his bachelor's degree in Education from the University of Oklahoma.
 He was a member of the Delta Chi fraternity.
-He then served in the United States Army Air Force during World War II, where he was stationed in China.
+He then served in the United States Army Air Forces during World War II, where he was stationed in China.

 After his military service, Spradlin returned to the University of Oklahoma, where he completed a law degree in 1948.

 Career before acting

 Spradlin's career as an attorney began in Venezuela.
-He transitioned to become an independent oil producer, forming Rouge Oil Company.
+He became an independent oil producer, forming Rouge Oil Company.
 Before he turned to acting, he was active in local politics, and he campaigned for John F. Kennedy in 1959.